 This MD&A is intended to provide investors with an understanding of our recent performance, financial condition and prospects.
+This discussion and analysis compares 2016 results to 2015, and 2015 results to 2014.
+The reference to "N.M." indicates that the calculation is not meaningful.
+In addition, we provide commentary regarding organic sales growth, which describes the impact of changes in volume, product mix and net selling prices on net sales.
+Changes in foreign currency rates also impact the year-over-year change in net sales.
 Dollar amounts are reported in millions, except per share dollar amounts, unless otherwise noted.

 The following will be discussed and analyzed:

 - · Overview of Business

-- Overview of 2015 Results
+- Overview of 2016 Results

 - · Results of Operations and Related Information

 - · Unaudited Quarterly Data

 - · Liquidity and Capital Resources

 - Critical Accounting Policies and Use of Estimates

 - · Legal Matters

+- · New Accounting Standards

-- · Business Outlook
+- Business Outlook

 - Information Concerning Forward-Looking Statements